Code Review Reasoning Agent Background

 • Commit message coaching: Suggest better commit messages with context

-• Architecture review: AI feedback on design docs and RFCs
+• Architecture review: AI feedback on design docs and RFCs (significant scope expansion β€” revisit feasibility at Phase 3 completion)

-Strategic Expansion (exploratory):
+Strategic Expansion (exploratory, not committed):

 • Open-source program (free for OSS maintainers, drives top-of-funnel)